soyergabriel/soyergabriel.github.io/about.md

 My research lies at the intersection of political economy, environmental politics and bureaucratic politics.

-How does agrarian elites shape the fate of democracy in a unequal societies?
-How do economically powerful elites shape who gets what—and at what environmental cost—in democratic settings in the Global South?
+How do agrarian elites shape the fate of democracy in unequal societies?
+How do economically powerful elites shape who gets what—and at what environmental cost—in the Global South?
 My dissertation tries to answer these questions analyzing the Brazilian case.
 In my work, I use large administrative datasets, quasi-experimental designs, and extensive qualitative fieldwork.

-I also pursue an interdisciplinary research agenda with a focus on food systems and agriculture.
-Before graduate school, I worked in Brazil on agriculture, food systems, and human rights.
-Through that experience, I seek to understand and study public policy aimed at making food systems more sustainable, as well as how commodity supply chains and corporate commitments to sustainability influence land use decisions.
+My current research agenda is also interdisciplinary, with a focus on food systems and agriculture.
+Building on earlier professional experience, I examine how public policies can make food systems more sustainable and how commodity supply chains and corporate sustainability commitments shape land-use decisions.

 For a full overview, see my [CV](/assets/cv/cv.pdf).
 Feel free to reach out by email.